Tomtom9874/TheDeuteriumCalculator/README.md

 ***
 ## Running Software

 In the command prompt navigate to the folder containing the program and associated files.
-This can be done by repeatedly typing "cd" followed by a space and the folder you wish to enter.
-Then type run the program by typing "python TheDeuteriumCalculator.py"
+This can be done by repeatedly typing "cd" followed by a space and the name of the folder.
+Then run the program by typing "python TheDeuteriumCalculator.py"

 **Example**

-If the program was stored at "C:\Users\User\Programs\DeuterationCalculator\TheDeuteriumCalculator.py"
+If the program was stored at "C:\Users\User\Programs\DeuteriumCalculator\TheDeuteriumCalculator.py"

 The command prompt begins in C:\Users\User

 Type `"cd Programs"`

-Type `"cd DueterationCalculator"`
+Type `"cd DueteriumCalculator"`

 In this directory

 Type `"python TheDeuteriumCalculator.py"`